 Blue blinks.
 “What?”

-Blue is beginning to feel angry.
+Blue feels a spark of heat in his chest.
 “What’s that supposed to mean?
 What did I do wrong?”

 “Her graveler could have gotten hurt, Blue.”